arichiardi/fonda/README.md

 By default, Fonda wraps the anomalies in a map with the key `:cognitect.anomalies/anomaly`.

-It is possible to create custom anomalies by passing an anomaly? function in the configuration.
+It is possible to redefine what an anomaly is by passing the predicate anomaly? to the configuration.

 ## Syntax